BBB4812 - CELAB

 International Symposium on Microarchitecture (MICRO), Davis, CA, December 2013

-Valeria has served in several conference program committees, including DATE, DAC and DSN, and has been an Associated Editor for the IEEE Transactions on CAD and the Microelectronics Journal.
-She is the author of three books on design's functional correctness.
 She received her M.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 1998 and 2003; and a Computer Engineering degree ("Dottore in Ingegneria") summa cum laude from the University of Padova, Italy in 1995.
-Valeria is the recipient of the IEEE CEDA Early Career Award, NSF CAREER award, the Air Force Office of Scientific Research's Young Investigator award, the IBM Faculty Award and the Vulcans Education Excellence Award and Rackham Faculty Recognition Award from the University of Michigan.
-Valeria is an ACM Distinguished Scientist.
+Valeria is the recipient of the IEEE CEDA Early Career Award, NSF CAREER award, the Air Force Office of Scientific Research's Young Investigator award and the IBM Faculty Award.
+From the University of Michigan she received the Vulcans Education Excellence Award, the Herbert Kopf Service Excellence Award and the Rackham Faculty Recognition Award.
+Valeria is an ACM Distinguished Scientist and an IEEE Fellow.